 - The game fosters students' quick thinking and rebuttal skill.

-Playing Devil's advocate is to take the opposite view to a claim just for the sake of argument.
+Playing Devil's Advocate is to take the opposite view of a claim just for the sake of argument.
 Your students don't have to believe in what they are saying, but rather generate a debate and clarify the issue with an argument.
 You can let your class practice in pairs or in groups and one student will be assigned as the devil who asks thought-provoking questions.

 Why we love it:

-- Worrying your students might be too similar to raise their opinions?
+- Worrying your students might be too similar to express their opinions?
 This game will help you spark debates naturally.

 - It helps students understand that initiating a debate is useful to dig deeper into a topic.